MichaelGrafnetter/DSInternals/Readme.txt

 System Requirements
 -------------------

-- Windows PowerShell 3+ 64-bit
+- Windows PowerShell 3+ (both 64-bit and 32-bit hosts are supported)
 - .NET Framework 4.5.1+

 The cmdlets have been tested on these operating systems:

+Windows Server 2016
 Windows Server 2012 R2
 Windows Server 2008 R2
-Windows 10 64-bit
+Windows 10
-Windows 8.1 64-bit
+Windows 8.1
-Windows 7 64-bit
+Windows 7

 The cmdlets working with the AD database do not support Windows 2000 domain functional level.